jokerot/laravel-crud/README.md

 - php artisan migrate:fresh --seed

 For user to be able to use the application, he must open an account first, providing valid credentials.
 All users have acces to listing, creating, updating and deleting contacts from the database.
+Any of the columns can be sorted in ascending or descending order.